aloni636/linkidata/README.md

 # Linkidata 🔥😏

 A place to dump all useful links we stumble upon.

+Feel free to add stuff you find as well! create your own branch and PR
 - [Linkidata 🔥😏](#linkidata-)
   - [Python](#python)
     - [Threading And Multiprocessing](#threading-and-multiprocessing)